BenWeiTang/Real-Time-Music-Visualization/README.md

 Here I changed from using steps to angles, but the concept is the same: a step is just 30° delta.
 (360° divided by 12 is 30°.)
 The farther away the two notes on the Circle, the larger the absolute value of the angle between.

 So at this point, I hope it is obvious enough that the concept of the Circle of Fifth is not so dissimilar to the concept of the color wheel.
 The closer, the more analogous; the farther, the more complementary.

+It is important to take the time to consider what is happening here. **The notes themselves *DO NOT* have their own designated colors.
+It is the *interval* between two notes that is given a specific color.
+And this specific color has to do with the type of the interval.** Different intervals sound differently, so we want to give them different colors to represent that.
+Again, we are interested in the interconnectedness of notes, not simply notes themselves.

 For that, we can map every interval to a color using the color wheel.
 We first randomly pick a hue for the zero-step interval—also called a **perfect unison**.
 (So many perfect intervals, I know.)
 And then, we branch out to find more colors until we exhaust all intervals.
 Something like this: